Gels, Custards & Spray Gels

-The general rule of thumb for styling is the more curly your hair is, the more you will want to rake in product in sections.
-The more wavy the hair, the more you will tend to apply these products with a gliding or petting motion.
-It's sometimes called, 'prayer method' if you want to search it up on YouTube.
+The general rule of thumb for styling is the more curly your hair is, the more you will want to apply your products in sections.
+The more wavy the hair, the more you will tend to apply these products with a gliding or petting motion called Prayer method.
 These products are also known as 'sealers' to seal in moisture and are the last products to be applied to your hair before drying.
 Different curl patterns and hair types like different types of styling gels or custards, and different people like different levels of hold.
 Whether you're looking for a light to medium hold, a strong hold, or a spray gel; check out these products below to find the one that best suits your hair!

 This products are best applied to the hair when it is soaking wet, and if you've applied a curl booster then these products go right on top after.
-You can rake them, or glide them on but here's the general rule of thumb:
+You can rake them, brusht them in or glide them on, but here's the general rule of thumb:

-The less curly or wavier the hair type, the more you'll likely benefit from gliding product on down the hair shaft to keep curls together.
+- The less curly or wavy the hair type, the more you'll likely benefit from gliding product on down the hair shaft to keep curls together.